 THE POTENTIAL WE SEE We see the commissioning of FluIDect as an important investment in a key technology that comes from Germany and whose application should also originate in Germany.
 The market in Europe for healthcare and food production alone is huge and not yet really tangible.

-THINKING AHEAD IN BUSINESS The team already has a rough idea of how to develop the business further - and we would like to offer the necessary support in future cooperation as well, thus providing helpful assistance in the "start-up" process.
+THINKING AHEAD IN BUSINESS The team already has a rough idea of how to develop the business further - and we would like to offer the necessary support in future cooperation as well, thus providing helpful assistance in the start-up process.